 Of the American Vee-and-flat pattern, the bed had stout cross-web bracing and separate ways for headstock and tailstock.
 The only capacity between centres offered was 40-inches, with the detachable gap (fitted as standard) able to accommodate, on the supplied 12½" faceplate, a disc of material 5.25" wide and 20-inches in diameter.
 The bed was supported by plinths under headstock and tailstock with that under the former holding a completely self-contained drive system and the latter a small storage compartment.

 Mounted together inside the headstock-end plinth, the motor and ball-bearing countershaft were held on a hinged assembly with the drive from a 1 hp 1425 rpm motor taken to the countershaft by twin V-belts.
 The final drive to the headstock spindle was from a 4-step flat-belt (cone) pulley on the Mk.
 1 and a 3-step on the Mk.
 2 - the narrowness of the pulleys on the Mk.
-1 obviously limiting the amount of power that could be transmitted and forcing the makers to adopt a more conservative design.
-The plate carrying motor and countershaft was lifted and lowered by a large external lever that allowed the final-drive flat belt to be slackened for speed changes.
-Including the use of backgear, 8 spindle speeds from 47.5 to 530 rpm and 6 from 50 to 550 rpm were provided for early and late machines respectively.
-The variable-speed machines are said by an owner to have had an identical r.p.m. range as the conventionally driven models.
+1 limiting the amount of power that could be transmitted and forcing the makers to adopt a more conservative design.
+The plate on which was carried the motor and countershaft was lifted and lowered by a large external lever that allowed the final-drive flat belt to be slackened for speed changes.
+Including the use of backgear, 8 spindle speeds from 47.5 to 530 r.p.m. and 6 from 50 to 550 r.p.m. were provided for early and late machines respectively.
+The variable-speed machines are said, by an owner, to have an identical r.p.m. range as the conventionally-driven models.

 On the Mk.
-1 the 15/16"-bore headstock spindle was hardened and ground and ran in adjustable phosphor bronze bearings while on the Mk.
-2 the entire headstock was redesigned with a stiffer casting (that reached up to the bearing centre line) and Timken roller bearings.
-Unfortunately the makers did not, at the same time, take advantage of these developments to increase the top speed closer to the 1000 r.p.m. that would have made the lathe so much more useful.
-The spindle nose on both lathes was bored No. 5 Morse taper and could be supplied with a set of draw-in collets with a maximum though capacity of 11/8" or, by the use of a hardened adaptor, fitted with a No. 2 Morse sleeve adaptor.
+1 the 15/16"-bore headstock spindle was hardened and ground and ran in adjustable phosphor bronze bearings, while on the Mk.
+2 the entire headstock was redesigned with a stiffer casting (that reached up to the bearing centre line) and Timken roller bearings fitted.
+Unfortunately, the makers did not, at the same time, take advantage of these developments to increase the top speed closer to the 1000 r.p.m. - a change that would have made the lathe so much more useful.
+The spindle nose on both lathes was bored No. 5 Morse taper and could be supplied with a set of draw-in collets with a maximum though-capacity of 11/8" or, by the use of a hardened adaptor, fitted with a No. 2 Morse sleeve.

-From the spindle the drive to the leadscrew passed first through a sub gearbox with an H-pattern selector lever, and then through either changewheels or a Norton-type quick-change screwcutting gearbox that was able to generate 35 inch pitches from 2 to 56 t.p.i as well as 24 Metric from 0.25 to 7.5 mm.
+From the spindle, the drive to the leadscrew passed first through a sub gearbox with an H-pattern selector lever, and then through either changewheels or a Norton-type quick-change screwcutting gearbox - this being able to generate 35 inch pitches from 2 to 56 t.p.i as well as 24 Metric from 0.25 to 7.5 mm.

-Bored No. 3 Morse taper, the tailstock spindle was clamped by a proper compression fitting and the top of the casting could be offset on the sole plate, in the usual way, for the turning of slight tapers.
+Bored No. 3 Morse taper, the tailstock spindle was clamped by a proper compression fitting and the top of the casting offset on the soleplate, in the usual way, for the turning of slight tapers.
 A permanently fitted lever was used to clamp the unit to the bed.

-Unusually for a lathe of this class the "Empire" was well equipped and came as standard with a fixed steady, travelling steady, 4-way toolpost, faceplate, catchplate, thread-dial indicator, a set of screwcutting changewheels, 2 centres, the necessary spanners and screwcutting charts.
+Unusually for a lathe of this class of lathe, the "Empire" was well equipped and came as standard with a fixed steady, travelling steady, 4-way toolpost, faceplate, catchplate, thread-dial indicator, a set of screwcutting changewheels, two centres, the necessary spanners and screwcutting charts.

 If you own an "Empire" lathe the writer would be interested to hear from you..